-- Obsolete a paper with writing on it
+- Obs. a paper with writing on it

 - a list, catalog, or inventory of details, often as an explanatory supplement to a will, bill of sale, deed, tax form, etc.

-- a timed plan for a procedure or project
+- a timed plan for a project or procedure

-Origin: altered (infl. by LL) from Middle English sedule from Old French cedule from Late Latin schedula, diminutive of Classical Latin scheda, a strip of papyrus < Gr schidē, splinter of wood, split piece from schizein, to split: see schizo-
+Origin of schedulealtered (infl. by LL) from Middle English sedule from Old French cedule from Late Latin schedula, diminutive of Classical Latin scheda, a strip of papyrus from Classical Greek schid?, splinter of wood, split piece from schizein, to split: see schizo-